Family of detained UK consulate worker rejects 'made-up' report » Capital News

 “This is a made-up crime of soliciting prostitution, everyone should see it’s a joke,” the comment said.

-Beijing confirmed Wednesday an employee of the British consulate had been “placed in administrative detention for 15 days as punishment” by police in Shenzhen for breaking a public security law.
+Beijing confirmed on Wednesday that an employee of the British consulate had been “placed in administrative detention for 15 days as punishment” by police in Shenzhen for breaking a public security law.

-“Let me clarify, this employee is a Hong Kong citizen, he’s not a UK citizen, which is also saying he’s a Chinese person,” Chinese foreign ministry spokesman Geng Shuang said.
+The foreign ministry said he was “a Hong Kong citizen, he’s not a UK citizen, which is also saying he’s a Chinese person”.

-According to the Global Times, Cheng could be detained for up to 15 days and fined up to 5,000 yuan ($700) for the alleged crime.
+According to the Global Times, Cheng could be detained for 15 days and fined up to 5,000 yuan ($700) for the alleged crime.

 Cheng was in the process of returning via high-speed train on August 8 and sent messages to his girlfriend as he was about to go through customs.